Coconut Plantation

 No analysis available

-I looked for direct statements about seeing Friday night fireworks from the units, lanais, or building.
-The remarks discuss golf course, lagoon, pool, sunset, and mountain views, but nothing about fireworks views from the property.
+I looked for explicit statements that units can see Friday night fireworks from the building or from lanais/windows.
+The remarks discuss sunsets, golf course views, lagoons, and resort amenities, but nothing about fireworks views.

 No analysis available